Foolproof Ways to Reduce Waste

 I used to use tea bags to make my morning cup of tea.
 But then I found out that many tea bags contain plastic.
 That’s when I made the switch to loose leaf tea.

 I’m fortunate enough to have a local bulk store where I can buy my loose leaf tea.
-If you don’t have a bulk store, one of the best options for loose leaf tea is Arbor Teas.
+If you don’t have a bulk store, one of the best options for loose leaf tea is Thrive Market.
+This is also one of the top places where you can shop for affordable organic food online.

 Once you receive the organic and fair trade tea, you can store it in an air-tight container and compost the packaging in your compost bin.